How Do I Apply?

 - Submit Resume or CV

-- Self-report GRE General Scores and request ETS send scores using code 4854
+- Self-report GRE General Scores and request ETS send official scores using code 4854

 - Designate Recommendations (3)

-- (IF APPLICABLE) Self-report English Language Proficiency Scores (please see Memorandum #8).
-Request ETS send scores using code 4854.
+- (IF APPLICABLE) Self-report English Language Proficiency Scores (please see Memorandum #8) and request ETS send official scores using code 4854.
+(Note that IELTS scores are not accepted.)

 - Pay Fee and Submit Application